7 In-Demand Skilled Trades Worth Pursuing in New Jersey

 Like most other skilled tradespeople, plumbers are vital to sustaining our economy and way of life.
 And they can find terrific job opportunities across a number of industries, including residential, commercial, and industrial construction and some types of manufacturing.

-In 2018, the average annual wage of plumbers, steamfitters, and pipefitters in New Jersey was $71,370.** And the state's plumbing trade is growing.
-Between 2016 and 2026, it's expected that about 1,360 job openings will become available for qualified plumbers each year.*
+In 2018, the average annual wage of plumbers, steamfitters, and pipefitters in New Jersey was $71,370, according to the Bureau of Labor Statistics (BLS).
+And the state's plumbing trade is growing.
+NJDOL says that between 2016 and 2026, it's expected that about 1,360 job openings will become available for qualified plumbers each year.

 2. Electrical Work